CalebVaccaro/eafu-azurefunctions/README.md

 # EAFU Azure Functions Project

 ## Overview
-This project consists of Azure Functions designed to manage player data and provide a leaderboard functionality for a gaming application.
+The project is open-source to facilitate developers in understanding and developing Azure Functions locally.
+It contains Azure Functions designed to manage player data and provide a leaderboard functionality for a gaming application.
 It is split into multiple functions, each responsible for a specific aspect of the application.
-This project is designed to work in tandem with the [Easy Azure Functions for Unity (EAFU)](https://github.com/CalebVaccaro/EAFU), providing a seamless backend solution for Unity applications.

-The project is open-source to facilitate developers in understanding and developing Azure Functions locally.
+This project is designed to work in tandem with the [Easy Azure Functions for Unity (EAFU)](https://github.com/CalebVaccaro/EAFU).

 ## Structure
 The project is divided into four main parts: